Looped Docs

 An MCP server's network traffic bypasses permissions.net.
 The engine checks hosts for the native http_request tool; whatever outbound calls an MCP server makes happen outside it.
 When you declare a server under tools.mcp, you are trusting where it talks to.
 Your controls on the tool side are the include: filter (a tool you didn't include does not exist for the agent), the readonly: flag and the scoped env: block, and every MCP call lands in the audit trail; the server's own egress is bounded by the container.

-Network egress is open below the app layer.
-The container runs with Deno's network permission unrestricted, so per-host enforcement happens only in the permission engine.
-Anything that runs outside the engine, a bash subprocess or an MCP server process, can reach any host the container can.
+Network egress is open below the app layer for an agent that spawns things.
+If your agent has permissions.run grants or a stdio MCP server, something runs outside the Deno sandbox, and per-host enforcement happens only in the permission engine.
 A gh you allowed will talk to whatever it wants.
-If egress matters for an agent, restrict it at the container layer with your network setup.
+If egress matters for that agent, restrict it at the container layer with your network setup.

 run matches by basename. run: [gh] allows any executable named gh, wherever it lives.
 Inside the hardened base image that is fine in practice; if you derive an image that widens the writable paths, keep in mind that the container is the backstop.